DRAK KramerDrak Refill Powder

 Weekly quantities added by a dose of 10 ml/week/100 l:

 2.1 mg/l potassium, 344 µg/l magnesium, 187.5 µg/l iron, 71.5 µg/l manganese, 9.2 µg/l copper, 8 µg/l zinc, 7 µg/l boron, 4.3 µg/l molybdenum, 2.5 µg/l cobalt, 0.66 µg/l lithium, 0.65 µg/l vanadium, 0,63 µg/l aluminium, 0,63 µg/l nickel, 0,6 µg/l selenium, 0,53 µg/l tin

-Aquarium plant fertilisers, water conditioners, re-mineralising salts and supplies for marine aquaristics made by a specialist.
-Dr. Andreas Kremser (DRAK) offers a wide product range for aquarium plant enthusiasts.
-Besides micronutrient fertilisers like his Ferrdrakon complete iron fertiliser he offers macronutrients as well as micronutrient fertilisers for special purposes like the KramerDrak - complete iron fertiliser for strongly lit tanks.
+Aquarium plant fertilizers, water conditioners, remineralizing salts and supplies for marine aquaristics made by a specialist.
+Dr. Andreas Kremser (DRAK) offers a wide product range for planted aquarium enthusiasts and aquascpapes.
+Besides micronutrient fertilizers like his Ferrdrakon complete iron fertilizer, he offers macronutrients as well as micronutrient fertilizers for special purposes like the KramerDrak - complete iron fertilizer for strongly lit tanks.